| Some

 Giant Penny is not actually seen in BR, it did serve as the building

+where the "sloth" victim was found in Seven.
 The third shot is described by Gnomus thus, "The name of the

 "sloth" victim in Seven was Victor.
 Right across Broadway